GabrielDelepine/angular-css-injector/README.md

 =====
-Warning : Angular 1.3
+Compatibility
 ====
-The code is compatible with angular 1.2.x but not with 1.3 yet.
-Check <a href="https://github.com/Yappli/angular-css-injector/issues/23">#23</a>.
-PR appreciated.
+The code was tested with angular 1.4.x

 Angular-css-injector
 =========================